Hydrodynamics Explanation for the Splitting of Higher-charge Optical Vortices

 The vortices in this field show behavior of ``splitting'' of the $+2$ vortex on the right, and subsequent annihilation between one of the $+1$ vortices with the leftward $-1$ vortex.
 The motion of the vortices in this system is shown in Fig. \ref{fig:fourexamples} (d).

-Now we apply the hydrodynamic model to predict the observed splitting of the $\ell=+2$ vortex caused by the presence of the -1 vortex.
-We again take the perspective of targeting one of the $+1$ vortices that make up the $+2$ vortex, such that the background field is
+Next, apply the hydrodynamic model to predict the observed splitting of the $\ell=+2$ vortex caused by the presence of the -1 vortex.
+Take the perspective of targeting one of the $+1$ vortices that make up the $+2$ vortex, such that the background field is

 As all vortices are initially circular by construction, evaluating Eqn. \ref{velocity} for both of the $+1$ vortices that make up the $+2$ vortex yields a rather interesting initial velocity that is the same for each of them: $\vec{v}_{x}|_{ z=0} = 0$ and $\vec{v}_{y}|_{ z=0} = x_0^{-1} + x_0$ (we remind the reader of the non-dimensionalized setting).
 This is the same initial velocity result as predicted for a pair of $\pm 1$ vortices \cite{Andersen2021HydrodynamicsFluids} which annihilate after propagation in a semi-circular arc.
 The result is unsurprising, in fact, because we have previously established that the two circular $+1$ vortices do not interact with each other, but they are each affected by the $-1$ vortex.